In This Article

 The dye will not successfully latch on to the lashes without the peroxide.
 Judging from all the hair dyes we have tried, peroxide is made up of pure chemical, even merely smelling it can prove that!
 Imagine having this ingredient so close to your eyes.
 Doesn’t that kind of scare you?

 Are there really any truly safe dyes for lashes?
 We, unfortunately, have to answer this question in the negative.
 Even Lynn Shulman, an owner of a spa in Toronto which specializes in purely organic treatments had this to say: “I get calls all the time from people looking for natural-formula eyelash tinting.
-But it doesn’t exist.
+But is eyelash tinting safe?
+How often eyelash tint?
 If a dye is going to deposit color, it will have chemicals.”

 Is It Ever Safe to Dye Eyelashes?